 Celebrate at Socarrat

-Join us for dinner at Socarrat from March 19 – 22 while we celebrate Las Fallas with our new flaming paella!
+Join us for dinner at Socarrat from March 19 – 22 while we celebrate Las Fallas with our flaming paella!